-Air Conditioning Replacement - Make an Informed Decision
+Air Conditioning Installation or Replacement - Make an Informed Decision

 - The typical central air conditioning system is a split system, with an outdoor air conditioning, or "compressor-bearing unit" and an indoor coil, which is usually installed within the indoor air handling unit inside the home.

 - Using electricity as its power source, the compressor pumps refrigerant through the system to gather heat and moisture from indoors and remove it from the home.

 - Heat and moisture are removed from the home when warm air from inside the home is blown over the cooled indoor coil.
 The heat in the air transfers to the coil, thereby "cooling" the air.